Lab 4: Vectors and Matrices#

 Note

-The reason the diagram above has the \(y\)-axis pointing upwards and the \(z\)-axis pointing along the horizontal is because this is the way OpenGL represents 3D space (see Lab 5: Transformations for more details).
+The reason the diagram above has the \(y\)-axis pointing upwards and the \(z\)-axis pointing along the horizontal is because this is the way WebGL represents 3D space (see Lab 5: Transformations for more details).
 The configuration of the axes does not matter for the calculations we will be performing in this lab, but I wanted to be consistent.

 Since we will be using vectors (and matrices) a lot over the rest of the labs we will create a file containing helper functions to perform operations.